Gradescope: Streamline the Grading Experience

-Gradescope is grading software that is designed to make assignment submission, and grading easier.
+Gradescope is grading software that is designed to make assignment submission and grading easier.
 It allows instructors to create variable-length assignments (problem sets & projects) as well as fixed-template assignments (worksheets, quizzes, or exams).
 Students can easily submit their work and view their grades and feedback from the instructors.

 One of the unique features of Gradescope is that students can easily upload their paper-based assignments, such as bubble sheets, to be graded by instructors.
 AI-assisted grading and group grading options give instructors a better experience in grading and provide consistent feedback.
 Detailed statistics help instructors to gain ideas about students’ learning processes.
 In addition, Gradescope is integrated into Moodle.
 You and your students can access Gradescope through Moodle without having a separate Gradescope account.
 Instructors will be able to sync Moodle students’ roasters as well as upload Gradscope grades to Moodle grade book.